q335r49/microviche/README.md

 ####Map Label Syntax

-Special commands may be given in the label to (1) specify color and (2) how the screen should be positioned after jumping to the target block.
+Special commands may be given in the label to specify (1) the color and (2) how the screen should be positioned after jumping to the target block.
 The `#` character is reserved to mark syntax regions and, unfortunately, can never be used in the label itself.

 #####Color

 Color a label via the syntax `label_text#highlightgroup`.
 For example, `^ Danger!#WarningMsg` should color the label bright red.
-If coloring is causing slowdowns or drawing issues, you can toggle it with the **T** command in map mode.
+If coloring is causing slowdowns or drawing issues, you can toggle it with the **T** command (while in map mode).
 See `:help highlight` for information on how to define highlight groups.

 #####Position